 There are many creek crossings.
 I’m sure most of the crossings can be made atop rocks and logs during a dry season, but not after the steady rain I had just experienced.
 I resigned myself to having macerated feet for yet another day and just started fording straight through the creek beds.
 I’m guessing the big waterfall 3/4 of the way up the mountain was Bartram Falls, but I don’t know for sure.

 After climbing above the creek, I crossed an old forestry road and was challenged with a still steeper trail to the summit.
 This was really tough, especially since I had already climbed up and over a mountain earlier in the day.
+I lost some of every step due to the slickness of the mud.
+It was like running up an escalator.
 As usual, I promised myself that I’d stop to eat lunch at the intersection of the Bartram Trail and the AT.

 When I finally reached the trail junction, a sign informed me that I was only a half mile from Cheoah Bald.
 Better yet, I was only 8 miles from the NOC.
 I didn’t know my exact mileage along the Bartram Trail and thought I might have around 13 miles left.
 I strolled the half mile to Cheoah Bald and took a well-earned break.

 This hike was challenging and parts of it were a lot of fun.
 That said, I wouldn’t do it again.
 Most of the AT section was the standard, boring, green tunnel.
-The Bartram Trail seemed to involve more road walking than trail hiking.
+Understand that I have easy access to the AT and have done these sections to death.
+It’s kind of like when you buy an album because of one song you like.
+You play that song so much that you eventually get sick of it and learn to appreciate and prefer the other, lesser-known songs.
+Well, the AT from Neel’s Gap to Clingman’s Dome is that overplayed song for me.
+I just don’t appreciate the majesty like I used to.
+The Bartram Trail involved more road walking than I imagined it would.
 I don’t necessarily dislike that.
 I’ll take a gentle grade over a steep, muddy trail most of the time.
 And it was very muddy.

 I was soaking wet for the first two days.
 The fog and rain robbed me of any views and colored my experience in a negative way.
-I was so thoroughly dismayed by dawn on day three that I actually thought about trying to hitch a ride from the Nantahala River up Highway 74 to the NOC.
-I’ve never entertained the idea of quitting before and I loathed myself for even considering it.
+I was so thoroughly dismayed by dawn on day three that I actually thought about hitching a ride from the Nantahala River up Highway 74 to the NOC.
+I’ve never entertained the idea of quitting before and I loathed myself for considering it.

 It’s been a while since I hiked around the Smokies.
-I had forgotten just how taxing the climbs can be.
-My ascent from the Nantahala River on day 3 was absolutely brutal.
+I had forgotten just how taxing the climbs can be—both physically with the ascents and mentally with the false summits.
+My climb from the Nantahala River on day 3 was tough thanks to wet ground and achy feet.
 And the hike from Cheoah Bald down into the Nantahala Gorge was very hard on my knees.
 It’s the kind of descent that makes you pine for another uphill climb.

 Like I said above, I wouldn’t hike this 58-mile loop again.
 There were a few sections that would make for a great day-hike or weekend trip.
 These were the high points, so to speak.
 The rest of the loop is mostly filler.